ubbemir/discord_updater/README.md

      ```

-4. **Log Out and Log Back In**:
+3. **After installing**:
-   - After installation is complete, log out of your user account and then log back in.
+   - After installation is complete, you can now delete the downloaded files.
    - The Discord updater script will now run automatically whenever you log in, ensuring that Discord stays up to date.

 ## Usage